OpenBMB/XAgent/README.md

 ```
 Build the docker image for XAgent-Server and start the docker container.
 You will see the XAgent Server listening on port `8090`.
+You could visit `http://localhost:5173` to interact with XAgent by using web ui.
 Refer [here](XAgentServer/README.md) for the detailed information about our GUI Demo.

 <div><a id="Demo"></a></div>